F-I-D-O/Manuals/manuals/Windows/Powershell Manual.md

 - `Clear-History -CommandLine <pattern>`: clear the commands that match the pattern.
 The pattern use the simple matching (e.g. `*` is the wildcard), and have to be wrapped in quotes if it contains spaces.

 # PowerShell Scripts
+To exit on the first error, like in bash's `set -e`, we can use the following: `$ErrorActionPreference = "Stop"`

 ## Including other scripts
 [documentation](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_scripts?view=powershell-7.5&viewFallbackFrom=powershell-7.1#script-scope-and-dot-sourcing)